strangerstudios/paid-memberships-pro/readme.txt

 == Changelog ==
 = 1.7.15.2 =
 * BUG: Stripe JS looks for a field with id AND name = CardType now so the new checkout code is compatible with older checkout templates and will avoid "complete all fields" errors.
+* BUG: Removed the urlencode wrappers on the Payflow API calls.
+Payflow seems to expect the values to be NOT encoded.

 = 1.7.15.1 =
 * BUG: Fixed issue where "complete all required fields" was being shown when using Stripe.
 They are calling the CardType "brand" in their return object, not "type".